RISEN Prompt Framework: What It Gets Right and What It Misses

 1. No Context Band

-RISEN has Role and Instructions but no dedicated Context.
-Background information — industry, company size, regulatory environment, market conditions — must be shoehorned into Instructions or Role.
-This conflation means the LLM cannot distinguish between "who you are" (Role), "what the situation is" (Context), and "what to do" (Instructions).
+RISEN has Role and Instructions but no Context slot.
+Background facts, such as industry, company size, or market conditions, have to be crammed into Instructions or Role.
+This creates confusion.
+The AI cannot tell apart “who you are” (Role), “what the situation is” (Context), and “what to do” (Instructions).

 2. No Data Band